rajibeee/COT-5405-Programming-Assignment-1/README.md

 ### Plugins

-If we need to use the following funky table then......
+If we need to use the following funky table then:

 | Plugin | README |
 | ------ | ------ |